SMosegaard/cds-lang/assignments/assignment-2/README.md

 This assignment is designed to train two benchmark, machine learning classifiers on text data and assess their performances using ```scikit-learn```.
 The repository will utilize supervised machine learning techniques on a binary classification task, where a Logistic Regression (LR) and Neural Network (NN) will learn patterns from labeled data to make predictions on unseen data.

 The two machine learning models will be trained to classify whether news data is "real" or "fake" by doing the following:

-- the vectorizer script will check for the existence of saved vectorized data and either skip or execute the code to create the objects based on that check.
+1. Data preparation (```vectorizer.py```):
+    - Loads and splits the data into training and testing sets using an 80-20 split.
+    - Defines and saves a TF-IDF vectorizer object.
+    - Fits the training data, transforms the training and test data, and saves the vectorized data.
+2. Load vectorised data (```LR_classifier.py```, ```NN_classifier.py```):
+    - Loads the vectorized data if it exists.
+If not, it runs the vectorizer.py script.
+3. Model definition
+    - Defines the LR and NN classifier with default parameters.
+4. Hyperparameter tuning:
+    - Optionally, performs GridSearch to tune the hyperparameters through k-fold cross-validation with 5 folds to improve classification accuracy and robustness.
+For the LR classifier, the tolorance, maximum number of iterations, solver, and penalty will be tuned, while the number of hidden layers, activation, solver, and initial learning rate will be tuned for the NN classifier.
+5. Model training:
+    - Fits the classifiers with default or tuned parameters to the training data.
+6. Model evaluation:
+    - Evaluates the trained classifiers on unseen test data.
+7. Generate results:
+    - Generates classification reports and saves them further analysis.
+    - For the NN classifier, the training loss and validation accuracy curves will be plotted and saved.
+    - For the LR classifier, the SHAP framework will be employed to create and save a summary plot of influential features.
+    - Optionally, conducts permutation tests to assess statistical significance of the classifiers' performance.

-To better understand the code, each function in the script ```feature_extractor.py`` will include a brief descriptive text.
+To better understand the code, all functions in the scripts ```src/XXX.py`` will include a brief descriptive text.

 ## Data source

 In this repository, the two classification models will be trained on the 'Fake or Real News dataset'.
-The dataset consists of ... articles....
 As the classification task is binrary, the two classes are whether the news are real or fake.

 You can download the dataset [here](https://www.kaggle.com/datasets/jillanisofttech/fake-or-real-news) and place it in the ```in``` folder.
 Before executing the code, make sure to unzip the data.